 Issue The presence of conflicting recreational activities 200 metres into the water from the low water mark.
 In light of its expansive and open coastline, the City supports water-based activity diversity in a manner that facilitates safe and enjoyable experiences for ocean users.
 As such, water-based activities classified as low to medium conflicting should be permitted to occur along the City's coastline without restriction.
 Water-based activities classified as highly conflicting should be subject to restrictions in order to reduce the level of impact they pose to other ocean-users.
 Designated areas and exclusion zones should therefore apply for these classified activities.
 Water-based activities considered to be highly conflicting include: Issue Statement 21 waterskiing; free-style jet skiing; and kitesurfing Restrictions on highly conflicting activities on the water should apply as follows: Waterskiing: Only within the area designated by the Department of Transport as a permitted waterski area.
 Free-style jet skiing: Not permitted within 200 metres of the low water mark along the City's coastline or the area designated by the Department of Transport as a permitted water ski area.
-Kitesurfing: Exclusion zones applicable: 475m north, 475m south and 200m west of Mullaloo Surf Life Saving Club
+Kitesurfing:

-470m north, 480m south and 200m west of Sorrento Surf Life Saving Club.
+Exclusion zone applicable 250 metres north, south and west of Mullaloo Surf Life Saving Club and Sorrento Surf Life Saving Club.
+Kitesurfing activities within these designated locations should also be subject to time and season restrictions, permitting the activity to occur from 12pm to 8pm during 1 October to 30 April.
+Outside of the designated seasonal period, no restrictions should apply.
 It should be acknowledged that a designated area for a highly conflicting activity does not imply exclusive use of the area.
 All beach users should be able to access these areas; however, appropriately located signage will indicate that they enter these areas at their own risk.